GrimoireGL/grimoire.gl/source/guide/installation.md

 > Caution of WebGL extension Compatibility
 >
-> And some of plugin may require some extension of WebGL or some specific texture size at least to work.
+> Some of plugin may require some extension of WebGL or some specific texture size at least to work.
 > You can see [webglstats.com](https://webglstats.com/) to check compatibility of WebGL extensions.

 ## Release notes